 A Strategy for Industrial P/R Success

-Think of your release as an entry in a competition
+Think of your press release as one entry in a competition.

-Send the message that you’re serious about industrial P/R
+Send the message that you’re serious about P/R.

-Even though most press releases are sent through email, you can still make your release more professional by putting it on a “press release masthead” for your company.
-Your logo at the top of the release immediately identifies it as having come from your company and will eventually become recognizable by the trade media.
+Print a “press release masthead” – a unique stationary that identifies the release or article as having come from your company and that will eventually become recognizable by the trade media.
 The masthead says to editors, “this company is serious about P/R – therefore, this piece must be newsworthy.”

 Sometimes P/R success is often based as much on the quality of the piece’s accompanying photographs or graphics, as it is on the subject content.
-Magazines and websites are visual mediums.
-Particularly publications are searching for dynamic visuals, as well as editorial.
+Magazines, after all, are a visual medium.
+Publications are searching for dynamic visuals, as well as editorial.
 That’s why we always recommend to clients that they make an investment in professional photography.
 After all – you can get a lot of mileage out of a great photograph.
 Multiple uses (P/R, advertising, flyers, web site) make the cost of one photograph a bargain.
 A really great picture may end up on a magazine’s cover along with a caption promoting your company.
 Bonus!

-Know the publication or website, and how your release or article relates to it
+Know the publication, and how your release or article relates to it.

-A key to maximizing your industrial P/R potential is to consistently provide feature articles or news releases to your target publications and websites.
-As editors continue to see your company’s name on a regular basis, they’ll begin to view it as a leader or an “expert” in its field.
-You know you’ve reached the pinnacle in your P/R efforts, when trade editors or bloggers start calling YOU for news!
+A key to maximizing your P/R potential is to consistently provide feature articles or news releases to all relevant publications for your target industries.
+As editors at key publications continue to see your company’s name on a regular basis, they’ll begin to view it as a leader or an “expert” in its field.
+You know you’ve reached the pinnacle in your P/R efforts, when trade editors start calling YOU for news!